Health Gadgets Worth the HypeDec. 4, 2020 - Katie McCallum

 Hydration-tracking water bottles

-So, I bought a hydration-tracking water bottle — which ended up helping me form some long-lasting healthy hydration habits.
-With a twistable ticker on the lid, my bottle helped me track my fluid intake all day long.
+So, I bought a hydration-tracking water bottle and made a point to carry it around with me all day long, which ended up helping me form some long-lasting healthy hydration habits.
+With a twistable ticker on the lid, my bottle was a constant reminder of my hydration progress.

-Hydration-tracking water bottles have come a long way since they first came out, and now some can even connect to your smart phone and send you alerts when you’re behind drinking your quota.
+Hydration-tracking water bottles have come a long way since I first used one, and now some even connect to your smart phone and send you alerts when you’re behind drinking your quota.

 I never really thought twice about my electric toothbrush — until I left it behind in a hotel room while on a road trip.